hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 ### secondary_sources

 * `auth` - (Optional, **Deprecated**) Configuration block with the authorization settings for AWS CodeBuild to access the source code to be built.
 This information is for the AWS CodeBuild console's use only.
 Use the [`aws_codebuild_source_credential` resource](codebuild_source_credential.html) instead.
 Auth blocks are documented below.
-* `buildspec` - (Optional) Build specification to use for this build project's related builds.
+* `buildspec` - (Optional) The build spec declaration to use for this build project's related builds.
+This must be set when `type` is `NO_SOURCE`.
+It can either be a path to a file residing in the repository to be built or a local file path leveraging the `file()` built-in.
 * `git_clone_depth` - (Optional) Truncate git history to this many commits.
 Use `0` for a `Full` checkout which you need to run commands like `git branch --show-current`.
 See [AWS CodePipeline User Guide: Tutorial: Use full clone with a GitHub pipeline source](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-github-gitclone.html) for details.
 * `git_submodules_config` - (Optional) Configuration block.
 Detailed below.
 * `insecure_ssl` - (Optional) Ignore SSL warnings when connecting to source control.